trevortombe/covidgraphs/README.md

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 326,519/day over the past week and 380,703/day the week prior.
+Our 7-day average pace of giving shots: 328,165/day over the past week and 380,703/day the week prior.

-Canada’s pace is slowing.
 We’re now 40% below our June 30 peak average of 542,779.

 On pace for 75%+ age 12+ fully vaxxed by August 9

+There are now 56.1 million doses in inventory waiting for arms

 ![](Plots/pace_national.png)